|Topic||Text Sections||# Hours

 The homework will NOT be graded.

-Students needing some feedback are advised to turn it in at the Monday recitation class and to ask the TA to grade it.
+Students needing some feedback are advised to turn it in on the due date to the TA and to ask the TA to grade it.
 The homework will serve as a basis for the weekly quizzes, the 1-hour tests and the final exam.

 should be 12 quizzes